magalhini/blog/content/an-ode-to-a-pair-of-shoes./index.md

 ---
-title: "An Ode to a Pair of Shoes."
+title: 'An Ode to a Pair of Shoes.'
-description: "It was a long overdue mission, mind you: my running shoes, which have been traveling with me for (quite) a while, have shamefully more holes in them than I could count.
-But it wasn’t until I came…"
+description: 'It was a long overdue mission, mind you: my running shoes, which have been traveling with me for (quite) a while, have shamefully more holes in them than I could count.
+But it wasn’t until I came…'
-date: "2016-07-11T06:11:28.784Z"
+date: '2016-07-11T06:11:28.784Z'
 categories:
   - Running
-  - Memories
-  - Sports

 published: true
 canonical_link: https://medium.com/@magalhini/an-ode-to-a-pair-of-shoes-84b9d36317e6